joedefen/subshop/docs/ss-remedies.md

 * Note that `subshop` will keep existing subtitles (which it calls the "fallback") if the new subs do not score sufficiently better than the existing.

 ## F. When Subtitles Need a Manual Time Shift
 For subtitle/language cases that `subshop` does not handle, (e.g., foreign audio with English subs), then many players allow shifting (i.e., delaying or advancing the subtitles by a constant shift).
-Using the best shift value that you can determine, apply that value for a permanent fix with `subshopt delay`.
+Using the best shift value that you can determine, apply that value for a permanent fix with `subshop delay`.
 See the `subshop delay` subcommand for details.

 ## G. When There are too Many Annoying Ads
 If your ad filters are failing to remove annoying ads, then: